Leucauge argyra: Description

 Leucauge argyra has three lines on the abdomen that run parallel only about halfway across the abdomen, where the outer two bend inward before continuing parallel again through the rest of the abdomen.
 These markings can be somewhat variable, and different from L. venusta, where the abdomen has inverted V-markings.

+Females have an epigyne with a ventral projection that is unique in the genus.

 The web of juveniles has an upper tangle with threads connecting it to the hub and occasionally another tangle below the orb web, but these tangles are absent in webs of adults.
 The upper tangle consists of a few threads that cover only a narrow section across the middle of the orb.

 A similar species to L. argyra is Leucauge mariana.